AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_tail.md

 It includes data that aids in processing each kernel iteration.
 They must be empty for this circuit except for the public call requests.

-- New note hashes (with counters).
+- Note hash contexts.
-- New nullifiers (with counters).
+- Nullifier contexts.
-- L2-to-L1 messages (with counters).
+- L2-to-L1 message contexts.
-- Public call requests (with counters).
+- Read requests.
-- Read requests (with counters).
+- Update requests.
-- Update requests (with counters).
+- Public call requests.